 - Reports of paddles breaking and screws loosening or falling out.

 - Some users complain that the oil tank is awkwardly positioned, making refills difficult, and the gas tank lid can be hard to remove.

 Takeaway: This 99cc single-stage Toro model is light, compact, and cheap for an electric-start gas snow blower.
 While the Toro Power Clear 518 ZE doesn't have the oomph of more expensive blowers, and its 18-inch clearing path is a bit narrow, users say it's plenty adept with snowfalls of about a foot.
 It’s also got many of the same features that make our top choice, the Toro Power Clear 721 E, so popular.
 For consumers who don’t want, or need, to wrestle with a lot of machine, the modest weight and easy operation of the Power Clear 518 ZE make it simple to use from start to finish.
-And the affordable price tag on this entry-level gas blower makes it particularly attractive for bargain-minded consumers.
+And the comparatively low price tag on this entry-level gas blower makes it particularly attractive for consumers on tight budgets.